 We actively promote the partnership between families and professionals within the school setting and local area.
 We believe this helps the children to develop a positive image of themselves as confident, competent individuals and learners.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.
-We communicate with parents in different ways provide many opportunities for parents to work in partnership such as;
+We communicate with parents in different ways to provide many opportunities for parents to work in partnership:

-- Termly newsletters to parents - Early Word together program - Proud clouds and wow moments sent home contributions to journals - Termly parent events e.g. craft mornings, stay and play, science days, teddy bears picnics - Termly parents evenings - Use of ICT to show key learning tapestry/marvellous me - Book and bagel sessions - Support meetings reading at home, maths at home. - Facebook and school website used to show events and activities (with permission) - Postcards from Dale (School mascot)
+- Termly newsletters to parents

+- Early Word together programme

+- Proud clouds and wow moments sent home

+- Termly parent events e.g. craft mornings, stay and play, science days, teddy bears' picnics

+- Termly parents' evenings

+- Evidence Me observations

+- Support meetings reading at home, maths at home.

+- Facebook and school website used to show events and activities (with permission)

+- Postcards from Dale (School mascot)